e271828e/Flight.jl/docs/notes/design/framework_spec.md

   claim set registered (second joystick on the same faces errors here).
 The Gladiator variant is the same table with different keys, zero shaping code — the duplication smell structurally gone.
-- `run!(sim; gui = true, pace = 1)` — derived liveness with zero configuration:
+- `run!(sim; gui = true, pace = 1)` — derived liveness with zero configuration,
-  axis mirrors read-only (claimed, with provenance), mode/setpoint/mixture/ payload/environment widgets live, actuator sliders read-only (component-fed).
+  baked at run start against the frozen roster (§12.3): axis mirrors read-only (claimed, with provenance), mode/setpoint/mixture/ payload/environment widgets live, actuator sliders read-only (component-fed).
-  Unplug the joystick → claims release → mirrors go live at the last-held slot values.
+  Unplug the joystick → its task exits, the mirrors stay read-only with the death in their provenance ("claimed by `T16000M` — task dead") and the axes hold their last-drained values — the accepted orphan anomaly (§12.3);
+  recovery is between runs: stop, `detach!`, then `init!` for a fresh trajectory or `replay!`-to-end + `run!` to continue the interrupted one (§12.12).
 Post-run: `TimeSeries` over retained snapshots; the trace can re-drive a fresh `Simulation(world)` bit-identically — which is also the state-trajectory inspector (row 38 paying its way).